colinmxs/CodenameGenerator/README.md

 var generator = new Generator();
 var name = generator.Generate(); //ex: "rambunctious arthropod"
 ```
-`.Generate()` will return a string consisting of a word from the WordBanks.Adjective repo followed by a word from the WordBanks.Nouns repo with a space in between the two.
+`.Generate()` will return a string consisting of an adjective and a noun with a space in between the two.
 The result will be lowercase.

 ```C#
 var names = generator.GenerateMany(5);